Bystander shown in videos disarming gunman during Australian beach shooting commended for bravery

 New South Wales Police acknowledged the bystander’s actions, but could not confirm his identity.
 “Inquiries are continuing and we are still endeavoring to identify all involved,” police said in an e-mailed statement.

-Two gunmen attacked a Hanukkah celebration on Sydney’s Bondi Beach on Sunday, killing at least 11 people and wounded dozens of others.
+Father and son gunmen attacked a Hanukkah celebration on Sydney’s Bondi Beach on Sunday, killing 15 people and wounded dozens of others.
 The attack is being called an act of antisemitic terrorism.

 The massacre at one of Australia’s most popular and iconic beaches followed a wave of antisemitic attacks that have roiled the country over the past year, although the authorities didn’t suggest those episodes and Sunday’s shooting were connected.
 It is the deadliest shooting in almost three decades in a country with strict gun control laws.